Values are universal

 At the heart of the HVF’s publications are five principal values.
 The original five values were love, truth, peace, non-violence and right conduct.
 In 2019 the values of non-violence and right conduct were updated to community and responsibility.
 This change was made to reflect the subtle shifts in language and meaning since the charity first started, and feel more appropriate to children’s lives today.

-These five principal values form the theme for each dialogic lesson and the accompanying activities and are expanded upon by a series of related values.
+These five principal values form the theme for each dialogic lesson in THE BIG 5 programme for ages 5 to 11 and the accompanying activities and are expanded upon by a series of related values.
 For example, Honesty as an aspect of Truth; Compassion as an expression of Love; Contentment as form of Peace; Courage as an example of Responsibility; and Appreciation of other cultures as a demonstration of Community.
+Central to THE BIG 3 + ME programme for ages 3 to 5 are the uplifting, universal values of Peace, Truth and Love.

-Our new values education programme, The Big Think, was launched in 2019 for children aged 4-11 years.
-The material is based on 25 years of experience of developing and working with our original Education in Human Values (EHV) and Social and Emotional Education (SEE) programmes.
+Our new, digitised values education programme, The Big 5, was launched in 2019 for children aged 5 to 11 years.
+The material was based on 25 years of experience of developing and working with our original Education in Human Values (EHV for ages 5 to 11) and Social and Emotional Education (SEE for ages 12 to 14) programmes.
+The Big 3 + Me research-informed programme followed in 2023.
+It helps to reduce pre-school education inequality and ensure all children, whatever their social backgrounds, are better prepared for primary schooling from their 5th birthdays.

-Education in Human Values (EHV), suitable for primary school children of 4 to 11 years.
+Education in Human Values (EHV), suitable for primary school children aged from 5 to 11 years.

-EHV is a series of empowering Lesson Plans based on five universal core values, which transcend religious and cultural differences.
-It is a user-friendly resource pack, suitable for assemblies and classwork.
-Cross-curricular in its approach, some elements of the EHV programme focus on tranquillity, encouraging children to develop calmness, whereas other aspects help them build up assertiveness and self-esteem.
-It leads children to discover, explore, practise and imbibe lasting values, which they can readily apply in school, at home and in the wider community, all the while enabling them to grow and flourish.
-More than 2,000 schools in the UK and around the world have already found this deeply researched and clear approach to values education to be a long sought-after answer to seemingly insoluble problems facing our society.
+EHV was an innovative series of empowering Lesson Plans based on five universal core values, 5 of which transcended religious and cultural differences.
+It was a user-friendly resource pack, suitable for assemblies and classwork.
+Cross-curricular in its approach, some elements of the EHV programme focused on tranquillity, encouraging children to develop calmness, whereas other aspects helped them build up assertiveness and self-esteem.
+It opened the way for children to discover, explore, practise and imbibe lasting values, which they could readily apply in school, at home and in their wider communities, all the while enabling them to grow and flourish.
+More than 2,000 schools in the UK and around the world found this deeply researched and clear approach to values education to be a long sought-after answer to seemingly insoluble problems facing our society.

 Social and Emotional Education (SEE), suitable for young people aged 12 to 14+.

-This resource helps students develop a healthy lifestyle, good relationships, a caring attitude, confidence and responsibility.
-The core values of Truth, Love, Peace, Right Action and Non-Violence, together with over 70 related values, which are essential components of the EDUCATION IN HUMAN VALUES programme for primary schools, are carried into the SOCIAL AND EMOTIONAL EDUCATION (“SEE”) programme but explored with a more discerning approach for this older age group.
+This resource helped students develop a healthy lifestyle, good relationships, a caring attitude, confidence and responsibility.
+The core values of Truth, Love, Peace, Right Action and Non-Violence, together with over 70 related values, which were essential components of the EDUCATION IN HUMAN VALUES programme for primary schools, were carried into the SOCIAL AND EMOTIONAL EDUCATION (“SEE”) programme but explored with a more discerning approach for this older age group.